 Publishers are seeing a sharp decline in their display ad revenue caused due to ad blockers.
 There’s a growing need for them to find other money-generating sources in order to to monetise website and offset all of the revenue losses.

-So while you’re probably exploring all kinds of options to generate additional revenue, I’m going to give you some actionable traffic-growing tips you may not know about; also some other useful publisher’s hacks on website monetization to help you get equipped.
+So while you’re probably exploring all kinds of options to generate additional revenue, I’m going to give you some actionable organic traffic-growing tips you may not know about; also some other useful publisher’s hacks on website monetization to help you get equipped.

 First, let’s take a look at the trends from last year.